jackcary/vermontgo/help.md

 - The White (stone) player is responsible for creating the Game Challenge

-- The Black (stone) player is accountable for finding the game challenge, setting his/her stone color to black, and setting the handicap and komi.
-This involves clicking the stone colors for each player in the Game Challenge window.
+- The Black (stone) player is responsible for finding the game challenge, setting his/her stone color to black, and setting the handicap and komi.
+This involves clicking the stone colors for each player in the Custom Game/Challenge window.

 - The White (stone) player is responsible for checking the settings before accepting and beginning the game.